 How do Flea and Tick Medications Work?

-Available in several forms, Flea and Tick medications are most commonly topical applications.
+Available in several forms, Flea and Tick medications are the most common topical applications.
 These applications are usually administered in the form of a liquid that is squeezed onto the back of your pet’s neck.
 These medications make use of a variety of chemicals to target and terminate these pests, regardless of their stage of development.
 The most common chemicals found in these medications are permethrins or amitraz, while fipronil is present to exterminate Fleas before they are able to lay eggs.
 Certain medications are also equipped to neutralise already laid eggs, preventing them from hatching as well as preventing the development of further larvae.

 What Chemicals are Used in Flea Medications?